fornclake/fornclake.dev/tutorials/zelda-like-4.0/player-movement-and-animation.md

 	sprite.flip_h = (sprite_direction == "Left")
 ```

-The first line of the function's body defines a new direction variable.
-If `sprite_direction` is either "Left" or "Right" it will set `direction` to "Side".
-If it is "Up" or "Down" it can remain the same.

-The second line plays the animation.
-It takes our `animation` parameter and concatenates it with our new `direction` variable.
-If we are, say, pressing up to walk, it will play "WalkUp".

-The final line flips our sprite if `sprite_direction` is "Left".

-Now we just need some criteria for it to play and stop.
+Now we just need some criteria for the sprite to play or stop.
+When `velocity` is true (i.e. not equal to (0,0)) we will set the animation to "Walk".
+Otherwise, we'll do the same and also stop the sprite.

 ```gdscript
   if velocity: